 I have a few questions regarding this note:

-- Which firewall settings are exactly required?
+- Which firewall settings are required exactly?

 - Firewall configuration is a hassle.
 Paessler could probably have avoided that by defining remote probes to automatically open those NAT rules by initiating testing to my local probe, right?
 This means having sensors on both ends.